Population from Census 2015 - 68,556

 not be cut back as this will reduce fruit production.
 Choose cultivars that have mildew resistance.

-Landscape Features: black currants rarely grow more than ____m tall, making them a good understory plant in a shrub bed, so long as they still get ___ hours of sunlight to facilitate fruiting.
+Landscape Features: black currants rarely grow more than 1m tall, making them a good understory plant in a shrub bed, so long as they still get adequate sunlight to facilitate fruiting.

 Culinary Uses: Jam, jelly, juice, wine, fresh eating, extremely high in vitamin C